GitHub Copilot Metrics Viewer

 - `NUXT_PUBLIC_GITHUB_TEAM`

-can be overriden by route parameters, e.g.
+can be overridden by route parameters, e.g.

 - `http://localhost:3000/enterprises/octo-demo-ent`